ErlendMariusOmmundsen/Messaging-App/readme.md

 Step 1: Clone the repository at: [Gitlab](https://gitlab.stud.idi.ntnu.no/it1901/gr1922/gr1922.git):

 Step 2: Go to /project in CMD and write the command.
-For example:
 ```
-C:\Users\AleksanderWestergaar\Desktop\Dokumenter\git2\gr1922> Gradle run
+gradle run

 ```
 Step 3: Use the pre-registered user to login.
 Email: eksempel@outlook.com | Password: eksempel